U.S. flag

 Suggestive Findings

-• Absent or low serum concentrations of IgG and IgA
+• Absent or low serum concentrations of immunoglobulin (Ig) G and IgA

 • Normal or elevated serum concentrations of IgM

-• T-cell proliferation in response to mitogens
+• Normal T-cell proliferation in response to mitogens

-• Decreased expression of CD40L on the surface of activated CD4 cells (not universal)
+• Decreased expression of CD40 ligand (CD40L) on the surface of activated CD4 cells (not universal)

 Establishing the Diagnosis

-Molecular genetic testing approaches can include a combination of gene-targeted testing (single-gene testing, multigene panel) and comprehensive genomic testing (exome sequencing, exome array, genome sequencing) depending on the phenotype and the family history.
+Molecular genetic testing approaches can include a combination of gene-targeted testing (single gene testing, multigene panel) and comprehensive genomic testing (exome sequencing, genome sequencing).
+Gene-targeted testing requires that the clinician determine which gene(s) are likely involved (see Option 1), whereas comprehensive genomic testing does not (see Option 2).

 Option 1

-• An immunodeficiency multigene panel that includes CD40LG and other genes of interest (see Differential Diagnosis) is most likely to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+• An immunodeficiency multigene panel that includes CD40LG and other genes of interest (see Differential Diagnosis) is most likely to identify the genetic cause of the condition while limiting identification of pathogenic variants and variants of uncertain significance in genes that do not explain the underlying phenotype.
 Note: (1) The genes included in the panel and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
 (2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
 (4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.